Hunter Biden Laptop Leaks– Are They Legal? With Judge Napolitano | OAP #80

 That's the way to do it.

-So these things happen Far more frequently at the trial level, where everybody knows everybody, because you all work on the same courthouse than they do at the Supreme Court level, where they rarely see the same lawyers twice in their entire judicial tenure.
+So these things happen far more frequently at the trial level, where everybody knows everybody because you all work on the same courthouse than they do at the Supreme Court level, where they rarely see the same lawyers twice in their entire judicial tenure.

 Okay.

-So this Jenny Thomas controversy for lack of a better term.
+So this Ginny Thomas controversy, for lack of a better term, has nothing whatsoever to do with Hunter Biden's laptop.

-Um has nothing whatsoever to do with Hunter Biden's laptop, which has nothing to do with Hunter Biden's laptop.
+Which has nothing to do with Hunter Biden's laptop.

-My understanding is that there's a supposedly an eight-hour gap in the president's phone calls or call records on the date of January 6th, and people are saying that he must have been coordinating some sort of you know insurrection behavior uh during those eight hours.
+So my understanding, correct me if I'm wrong, my understanding is that there's supposedly an eight-hour gap in the president's phone calls or call records on the date of January 6th, and people are saying that he must have been coordinating some sort of insurrection behavior during those eight hours.

 So here's the law on that.

-If the president discussed national security secrets or anything classified on those phones, and the phones still contain that information, meaning they were not true burner phones, he thought they were burner phones.
+If the president discussed national security secrets or anything classified on those phones and the phones still contain that information, meaning they were not true burner phones, he thought they were burner phones.

-He's committed a felony by putting or or causing to be put or leaving classified material in a non-classified place.
+He's committed a felony by putting or causing to be put or leaving classified material in a non-classified place.

 However, if they were true burner phones, meaning when you finish using them, they're useless.